Tach-Ignite/tach-ra-web/docs/quickstart.md

 - Verify your domain
 - Verify the emails you'll be sending to and from

-Once done, set the `TACH_EMAIL_CONTACT_ADDRESS` and `TACH_EMAIL_SOURCE` variables in the `.env.local` and `.env.dev` files to the email address(es) you verified.
+Once done, set the `TACH_EMAIL_CONTACT_ADDRESS` and `TACH_EMAIL_SOURCE` variables in the `.env.local` file to the email address(es) you verified.

 ## 7. Recaptcha Setup

 Recaptcha is used to protect the site from DDOS or other bot attacks in conjunction with public-facing forms.
 The Recaptcha site will walk you through account creation [here](https://www.google.com/recaptcha/admin/enterprise).
 Once you have created an account, you will need to create a site key and secret key.
-You will need to set the `TACH_RECAPTCHA_SITE_KEY` variable in the `.env.local` and `.env.dev` files to your site key, and the `TACH_RECAPTCHA_SECRET_KEY` variable in the `.env.secrets.local` and `.env.secrets.dev` files to your secret key.
+You will need to set the `TACH_RECAPTCHA_SITE_KEY` variable in the `.env.local` file to your site key, and the `TACH_RECAPTCHA_SECRET_KEY` variable in the `.env.secrets.local` file to your secret key.

 ## 8. Hotjar Setup (Optional)

 The RA uses HotJar to track user behavior.
 You can create a free account [here](https://www.hotjar.com/).
 Once you have created an account, you will need to create a site id.
-You will need to set the `TACH_HOTJAR_SITE_ID` variable in the `.env.local` and `.env.dev` files to your site id.
+You will need to set the `TACH_HOTJAR_SITE_ID` variable in the `.env.local` file to your site id.

 ## 9. Stripe Setup

 We recommend Stripe for payment processing.
 Create a stripe account at https://www.stripe.com and navigate to the dashboard.
 Test mode is fine for now.
 Navigate to the [API keys](https://dashboard.stripe.com/test/apikeys) section and create a standard API key.
-You will need to set the `TACH_STRIPE_PUBLISHABLE_KEY` variable in the `env.local` and `.env.dev` files to your publishable key and the `TACH_STRIPE_SECRET_KEY` variable in the `.env.secrets.local` and `.env.secrets.dev` files to your secret key.
+You will need to set the `TACH_STRIPE_PUBLISHABLE_KEY` variable in the `env.local` file to your publishable key and the `TACH_STRIPE_SECRET_KEY` variable in the `.env.secrets.local` file to your secret key.

 Once you're ready to move to production, you will need a webhook signature to validate webhook calls.
 See the [webhooks](https://dashboard.stripe.com/test/webhooks) section in the dashboard.
-You will need to set the `TACH_STRIPE_WEBHOOK_SIGNATURE` variable in the `.env.secrets.dev` file to your webhook secret.
+You will need to set the `TACH_STRIPE_WEBHOOK_SIGNATURE` variable in the `.env.secrets.local` file to your webhook secret.

 ## 10. Password Protection

 Password Protection is enabled by default.
-To set the username and password, set the `TACH_PASSWORD_PROTECTED_USERNAME` and `TACH_PASSWORD_PROTECTED_PASSWORD` variables in the `.env.secrets.local` and `.env.secrets.dev` files to your desired username and password.
+To set the username and password, set the `TACH_PASSWORD_PROTECTED_USERNAME` and `TACH_PASSWORD_PROTECTED_PASSWORD` variables in the `.env.secrets.local` file to your desired username and password.
 To remove password protection, simply remove the password protected middleware from the `middleware.ts` file.

 See the [Password Protection](/docs/password_protection.md) section for more information.

 ## 11. Application Name

-Set the `TACH_APPLICATION_NAME` variable in the `.env.local` and `.env.dev` files to your desired application name.
+Set the `TACH_APPLICATION_NAME` variable in the `.env.local` file to your desired application name.

-Set the `TACH_SST_APP_NAME` variable in the `.env.local` and `.env.dev` files to your desired application name.
+Set the `TACH_SST_APP_NAME` variable in the `.env.local` file to your desired application name.
 This is used by SST to name all of the resources created within AWS.

 ## 12. Authenticate with AWS SSO